 |Make contact with subject lead at University of Reading||As soon as possible|

-For further information and advice about these studentships, please contact the Graduate School by emailing email@example.com.
+For further information and advice about these studentships, please contact the Doctoral and Researcher College by emailing email@example.com.

 Note on applications for other awards